-- for investments: the current and forecast profitability of the subsidiary concerned and the share of equity owned. - for intangible assets, excluding software and intangible assets in progress: discounted future cash flows.
+- for investments: the current and forecast profitability of the subsidiary concerned and the share of equity owned; - for intangible assets: discounted future cash flows.

-In order to estimate the value in use of these items, Management must use judgement to project future cash flows and determine the main assumptions to be
+In order to estimate the value in use of these items, Management must use judgement to project future cash flows and determine the main assumptions to be used.

-Given the materiality of investments and intangible assets in the balance sheet and the inherent uncertainty of certain components of the calculations, including the forecasts used to calculate value in use, we deemed the measurement of these items to be a key audit matter, carrying a risk of material misstatement.
+Given the materiality of investments and intangible assets in the balance sheet and the inherent uncertainty of certain components of the calculations, including the forecasts used to

-We examined the methodology employed by management to estimate the value in use of investments and intangible assets (excluding software and intangible assets in progress).
+We examined the methodology employed by Management to estimate the value in use of investments and intangible assets (excluding software and intangible assets in progress).